Olarachy/LITA-Capstone-Project-by-Racheal-Olajide/README.md

-3. Excel formulas to calculate metrics such as average sales per product and total revenue by region Average Sales per product usinf Excel formular
+3. Excel formulas to calculate metrics such as average sales per product and total revenue by region Average Sales per product using Excel formular;

 5. Other interesting report